 An applicant for legal aid must establish to the satisfaction of the court that his/her means are insufficient to enable him/her to pay for legal aid him/herself.
 This is purely a discretionary matter for each court and is not governed by any financial eligibility guidelines.
 The court must also be satisfied that by reason of the 'gravity of the charge' or 'exceptional circumstances' it is essential in the interests of justice that the applicant should have legal aid.
 However, where the charge is one of murder or where an appeal is one from the Court of Criminal Appeal to the Supreme Court, free legal aid is granted merely on the grounds of insufficient means.

 An applicant for free legal aid may be required by the court to complete a statement of means.
 It is an offence for an applicant to knowingly make a false statement or conceal a material fact for the purpose of obtaining legal aid.
 Such an offence carries a penalty of a fine or imprisonment or both.

-The Department of Justice and Equality has no involvement in the day to day running of the scheme, the granting of free legal aid or assignment of lawyers.
+The Department of Justice has no involvement in the day to day running of the scheme, the granting of free legal aid or assignment of lawyers.
 These matters are handled entirely by the courts.

 A person who has any enquiry in relation to the granting of criminal legal aid in a particular case should contact the relevant Court Clerk/Registrar.